 However, motorcycles, mopeds, and bicycles may not trip the sensors because they’re much lighter than cars.
 This can cause bicyclists, motorcyclists, and others to get stuck at a red light that won’t change.
 It may have happened to you.

-The Indiana motorcycle accident lawyers at Truitt Law Offices want to highlight the Dead Red law to help people understand this law and how it may apply if you’ve been involved in an accident.
+The caring motorcycle accident lawyers at Truitt Law Offices want to highlight the Dead Red law to help people understand this law and how it may apply if you’ve been involved in an accident.
 Learn more by calling one of our four Indiana locations or visiting our contact page.

 Table of Contents

-The Provisions of Indiana’s “Dead Red” Law
+What Are The Provisions of Indiana’s “Dead Red” Law?

 The terms of Indiana’s Dead Red law are very similar to those found in other states with similar statutes.
 According to the Indiana Code, motorcycles, bicycles, and motor-driven cycles can proceed through a steady red light if: